Michael Gardiner (soldier)

 Michael Gardiner (died 1584) was a Scottish artilleryman based at Stirling Castle.
 The surname also appears as Gardner and Gardenar.
+He provided fireworks for royal ceremonies.

 Career

 In 1538 he was transferred from the garrison of Dunbar Castle to Stirling, and he was put on the regular pay-roll at £3 per month.
 In June 1541 he was sent to Kelso Abbey to collect a broken bell and three brass pots to be melted down in the gun-foundry at Edinburgh Castle.
+He joined a small force of artillerymen with Master Hans in the household of Mary of Guise.
 In August 1544 he was stationed at Dumbarton Castle.
 By 1555 his wage increased to £6 monthly.

 Michael Gardinar was in charge of cannons at Stirling Castle as a Master Cannoner.
 He was also a burgess of Stirling.
 In 1546 his wages, the wage of the gunner Hans Cochrane, and the watchmen, porters, and "garytours" (garrison soldiers) of Stirling Castle were paid by Thomas Erskine of Haltoun from the income of Mary of Guise's lands of Brechin and Navar.

-Gardinar worked with John Chisholm in Edinburgh Castle making fireworks for Mary, Queen of Scots for the baptism of Prince James at Stirling in December 1566.
-He requested advice on "weak powder" from the Laird of Roslin.
+Gardinar worked with John Chisholm making fireworks for Mary, Queen of Scots for the baptism of Prince James at Stirling in December 1566.
+The account mentions that he was the powder maker in Edinburgh Castle, and travelled to Stirling while working on the fireworks project.
+Gardiner requested advice on "weak powder" from the Laird of Roslin.
+Another gunner, James Hector, went to Dunbar Castle and Craigmillar Castle to discuss the progress of the fireworks.